 Measures

 Race is measured, as it is recorded in Fatal Encounters, as either: (1) black/African American; (2) white; or (3) latinx/Latino.
 Because race is sometimes excluded from news reports and public records, this information is not available for all subjects in the data.
-For those cases with missing race information, we use surname, county of residence and the methodology describe in Imai and Khanna26 to predict race.
+For those cases with missing race information, we use surname, county of residence and a method developed by Imai and Khanna26 to predict race.
 Approximately 10% of the data are unable to be, accurately, classified in this procedure; these individuals are dropped in calculations of race-specific models, and we note that our estimates are somewhat conservative as a result.

 We specify place using two categorical measures.
 First, using the Census Bureau’s 2010 Division classification, we group states into 9-catagories (i.e., divisions), based on similarities in physical and cultural geography, as well as historical development and economics (see Appendix Table 1 for a complete list).
 Second, using the National Center for Health Urban-Rural Classification Scheme, we group all US counties into 6-categories (i.e., metropolitan-types), based on population-size and membership in a Metropolitan Statistical Area (see Appendix Table 2, for more information).